“Marriage should be honored by all”

-And Dad, for those who are on the brink of a divorce–maybe they’ve filed the papers, maybe they’ve believed the lies of their ungodly divorced friends, or loved ones who hate their spouse and never respected their marriage–I’M ASKING FOR A SUPERNATURAL INTERVENTION, RIGHT NOW!
+And Dad, for those who are on the brink of a divorce, help them.
+Maybe they’ve filed the papers.
+Maybe they’ve believed the lies of their ungodly divorced friends or loved ones who hate their spouse–those who never respected their marriage–I’M ASKING FOR A SUPERNATURAL INTERVENTION, RIGHT NOW!
 Don’t let them give up!
-Infuse them with the strength they need to fight!
+Because of Christ, they’re infused with the strength they need to fight!
 By your grace, their marriage can be saved!
 By your grace, new boundaries can be set and wholeness can come!
 CHANGE CAN HAPPEN!
 They can leave a legacy for their children and break the cycle of divorce by saying, “I didn’t give up.
 I stuck it out and God came through for us.”
 Teach them more about how to enforce healthy changes!
 Teach them more about who YOU are!
 Send new people into their lives–advocates who care for both them and their spouse!
 REMOVE THE PEOPLE WHO ARE DESTROYING THEIR FAMILY!
 Open up the eyes of the spouse who has hardened their soul and won’t talk!
 Save their marriage, God, please.
 I rebuke Satan from their home and thought life–right now!
 In the name of JESUS, help them!
 Keep them together!
 Teach them both how to love one another and how to forgive just as you’ve done for them in Christ!
 In His name I pray–please, USE this difficult time for a greater good.
 We trust you.
 We love you.
 Amen.

 This devotional is from The Christian Identity, Volume 2.
 Get your copy here!